 Another option is to enable ordinary Chinese savers to access investments other than low-paying bank deposits.
 This would allow them to achieve market returns, alleviating concerns about retirement and freeing up spending money.
 The government recently took a small step in this direction by slightly widening the band for deposit rates.
 Unfortunately, the positive effects of that step were undermined by two cuts to China’s benchmark rate over the last five weeks.

 More broadly, the state has the power to spur competition and economic growth by liberalizing the terms under which entrepreneurs and private companies can buy land and access financing.
 A pilot program started in Wenzhou this March supports the creation of various new private funding mechanisms, including village banks, small lending companies and the issuance of securities.
-Opening the market to foreign banks would also expand financing opportunities -- according to the International Monetary Fund, they hold less than 2 percent of assets in China, the lowest share among major emerging markets.
+Opening the market to would also expand financing opportunities -- according to the International Monetary Fund, they hold less than 2 percent of assets in China, the lowest share among major emerging markets.

 After the Bo Xilai scandal and with a changing of the guard ahead, China’s leaders are even more stability-minded than usual.
 Nonetheless, they’ve managed to take some important steps over the past six months toward transforming their economy, such as widening the band for the yuan’s exchange rate against the dollar and relaxing rules for foreign direct investment.
 Initiatives such as changing deposit rates and promoting small-business lending might not capture the public imagination like an $11 billion steel plant, but they’ll ultimately make more of a positive difference.